estebanvz/Elaborate/index.md

 ## Esteban Vilca

-Your welcome to my portafolio.
+You are welcome to my data science portfolio.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for